Dogfighter (2010 video game): Reception

-Video game news website GamingBolt.com commented positively on DogFighters overall visual aesthetic and extremely detailed plane models as well as its unique power-ups such as realguns and heat-seeking rockets.DogFighter was named sixth in the top ten games, by unit sales, for October 2010 on digital distribution platform Steam for selling 67,000 copies.

-German technology and games website Zockon gave the German retail release of DogFighter 7.0/10.0, citing amongst its strengths a good mix of action and simulation controls, nicely built 3D models, strong mix of game modes and uncomplicated online multiplayer.
+Video game news website Gaming Bolt commented positively on DogFighters overall visual aesthetic and extremely detailed plane models as well as its unique power-ups such as railguns and heat-seeking rockets.
+German technology and games website Zockon gave the German retail release of DogFighter 7.0/10.0, citing amongst its strengths a good mix of action and simulation controls, nicely built 3D models, strong mix of game modes and uncomplicated online multiplayer.DogFighter was named sixth in the top ten games, by unit sales, for October 2010 on digital distribution platform Steam for selling 67,000 copies.

-British game reviewer and e-sports commentator TotalBiscuit had high praise for DogFighter but cited invisible planes as one of its downfalls.

 Soundtrack

 High Score Productions is credited with sound design, effects and soundtrack.

 Retail release

 In March 2011, Berlin-based games publisher Just A Game released a boxed retail version of DogFighter.
 This version included an exclusive craft, "The Badger", and full localisation support for German-speaking countries.

 In April 2011, Moscow-based games publisher Logrus released a boxed retail version of DogFighter.
 This version includes full localisation support for Russian-speaking countries.